 Despite the sonic boom effects that the trains create, they have helped to enhance Japanese productivity from city to city no end.
 It’s thought that more than 400 million hours have been saved in productivity alone simply from the presence of the bullet trains across Japan.

 There are actually 18 different types of Shinkansen!
 These can vary from the Nozomi, the Asama and the Toki, through to the Yamabiko, the Tsubame, Hayate, Tanigawa and Hiraki.
 These trains are split up into different classes, largely based on speed and availability.

 Bullet trains are so called because – as you might guess – they are super aerodynamic, and if you’ve ever seen one leave a tunnel, the comparison to a gun barrel is all too obvious.

 Despite its intense high speeds and intensive safety measures, the Shinkansen is amazingly reliable.
 It’s likely that a bullet train won’t ever be delayed for longer than 24-30 seconds.
 Makes a change from waiting on British trains – we’re green with envy!

-Do you have any interesting or fun facts about the Bullet Train that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Bullet Train?
+Share them in the comments below!